Seminole Casino Hotel Immokalee

-The Seminole Casino Immokalee is a Class III tribal gaming casino and hotel in the town of Immokalee, Florida, United States, 35 miles from Naples.
+The Seminole Casino Immokalee is a Class III tribal casino hotel resort in the town of Immokalee, Florida, United States, 35 miles from Naples.
 The Seminole Casino is owned and operated by the Seminole Tribe of Florida.
 Originally opened in February 1994, and recently expanded the property in February 2009; the Seminole Casino offers Vegas Style Slot machines.

 The hotel opened in 2015.
 It has 99 rooms.